tpayne/kubernetes-examples/YAML/Argocd/README.md

 Installing custom samples
 -------------------------
-The following instructions can be used to install stables from this repo that will also work with ArgoCD.
+The following instructions can be used to install samples from this repo that will also work with ArgoCD and show more complex cases.

 Standard K8s sample(s)